Platform Demands Competing with the Movement’s Growth?

 Ignoring Platform Issues- Not An Option

 We sent a team to a new area.
 It was a national team, though they would be focusing on another people group.
-They quickly faced the issue of platform.
+They quickly faced the issue of finding a credible platform to be there.

 “What do I tell people when they ask me, ‘Why are you here?’” they asked in a coaching call.